pick89/Heyteam/README.md

 # Heyteam

-I try to automate the Amazon website
+I try to automize the Amazon.fr website